TosbackCgusBridge-Bot/CGUs-versions/Constantcontact/Privacy Policy.md

 Accountability

-The TRUSTe program covers only information that is collected through these websites: www.constantcontact.com and www.singleplatform.com, and does not cover personal information we process on behalf of our customers or that may be collected through software downloaded from the website or via mobile devices.
+Constant Contact (and its subsidiary, SinglePlatform, LLC) participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework (the “Framework”).
+Constant Contact is committed to subjecting all personal data received from European Union (“EU”) member countries in reliance on the Privacy Shield Framework to the Framework’s applicable principles.
+To learn more about the Framework, visit the U.S. Department of Commerce’s Privacy Shield List.

+Constant Contact is responsible for the processing of personal data it receives under the Framework and subsequently transfers to a third party acting as an agent on its behalf.
+Constant Contact complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.

+With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Constant Contact is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+In certain situations, Constant Contact may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-In order to view our relationship with TRUSTe please visit the validation page visible by clicking on the TRUSTe seal.
-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe here.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

+Under certain conditions, more fully described on the Privacy Shield website, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

-We comply with the U.S.–E.U. and U.S.-Swiss Safe Harbor Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal information from the European Union member countries and the Swiss Confederation.
+We also comply with the U.S.-Swiss Safe Harbor Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal information from the Swiss Confederation.
 Constant Contact has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Constant Contact's certification, please visit www.export.gov/safeharbor/.
+To learn more about the Safe Harbor program, and to view Constant Contact's certification, please visit https://safeharbor.export.gov/swisslist.aspx.

 We have designated our Privacy Manager to oversee our compliance with applicable privacy laws.
 Questions and inquiries concerning your privacy may be directed by email to privacy@constantcontact.com or write us: